Want to know how to make money online as a freelance writer?

 Applying for a freelance writing job is like applying for any other job.
 Professionalism and attention to detail are important.

-Freelance writing work is out there for those who are willing to pursue it.
-Yes, it does take time and effort to make money as a freelance writer.
+If you want to get paid to write, freelance writing work is out there for those who are willing to pursue it.
+Yes, it does take time and effort to make money writing.

 For instance, earning money with your own personal blog takes a while.
 It takes time to get a substantial amount of articles published on the site, and time to form affiliate relationships.

 However, many people who’ve taken the leap find that the work is satisfying and the pay is good.